What Is Tort Insurance?

 Comprehensive Health Coverage: Drivers with excellent health insurance covering all medical expenses might be less concerned about economic damages.
 However, health insurance never compensates for pain, suffering, or lost quality of life.

-Short-Term Financial Relief: If you're experiencing temporary financial hardship but can switch to full tort at your next renewal, limited tort might provide interim relief — just don't let this temporary choice become permanent.
+Short-Term Financial Relief: If you're experiencing temporary financial hardship but can switch to full tort at your next renewal, limited tort might provide interim relief.
+Just don't let this temporary choice become permanent.
+Before you cut coverage, review the hidden risks of a car insurance coverage downgrade.

 Special Considerations for Different Life Stages